BabyRuth Logo

 BabyRuth Logo 1953

-In 1953, designers successfully created a desire to taste the energy bar, inform about its quality, and present the brand at the highest level.
+In 1953, designers successfully created a desire to taste the energy bar, to learn about its quality, and to present the brand at the highest level.
 They introduced a logo with an original design that stood out for its aesthetic beauty and substance.

-The character on the logo consistently communicates the high quality of the product, which can satisfy hunger and boost vitality.
+The character in the logo consistently conveys the product’s high quality, its ability to satisfy hunger, and its ability to boost vitality.
 For the first time, the logo included the exact weight of the bar and the phrase “Curtiss Candy Co.”

 1963 – 1971